 Our physicians will perform an extensive physical examination including x-rays.
 If a fracture is suspected and not obvious on x-ray and MRI or CT scan will be ordered.
 In some situations where a known fracture will need surgical fixation these test will be performed to help assist with a surgical planning.

-Treatment for a Talus Fracture
+Does a Talus Fracture Require Surgery?

 In situations where the fracture is minimally displaced or when medical conditions limit the feasibility of surgical intervention, non-operative treatment will be recommended.
 Treatment will require 6-8 weeks of immobilization in a cast with no weight on the injured leg.